 Rothenberg’s first CD on ECM Records, with pianist Marilyn Crispell, One Dark Night I Left My Silent House came out in May 2010.
 Le Monde called it “une petite miracle.”
 Svenske Dagbladet in Stockholm gave it six stars, its highest rating.
 The Guardian heard “the clarinet subtleties of Jimmy Giuffre and the tonal adventurousness of Joe Maneri.”
 All About Jazz heard “sublime depth and intuition.”
 Morgenbladet says we “make improvised music melodious and catchy.”
 Sueddeutsche Zeitung praises our “wonderful craft and subtlety.”
 BBC Music Magazine said “if these pieces were pre-composed they’d be categorised as chamber music of a high order.”

-Rothenberg’s recent conversation with Laurie Anderson on animals and music at the Explorers Club is online here.
+Rothenberg’s conversation with Laurie Anderson on animals and music at the Explorers Club is online here.

-A recent concert he performed with Jaron Lanier in London can be viewed here.
+A 2012 concert he performed with Jaron Lanier in London can be viewed here.

 Rothenberg collaborated with Tessa Farmer on an art installation based on seventeen year cicadas at the Science Gallery in Dublin which can be viewed here.

 His performance of Chapter 79 of Moby Dick as part of the Big Read project is here.